A Guide for the Public

 - Involves the display of tobacco products

-If an establishment allows me to smoke inside, am I still breaking the law?
+If an establishment allows me to smoke or vape inside, am I still breaking the law?

-Even if an establishment allows you to smoke in an area where smoking is prohibited, you are violating the Nevada Clean Indoor Air Act and may be subject to any applicable penalties.
+Even if an establishment allows you to smoke or use e-cigarettes or vaping products in an area where smoking is prohibited, you are violating the Nevada Clean Indoor Air Act and may be subject to any applicable penalties.

 How will the Act be enforced?